brentgroves/repsys/volumes/go/tutorials/webhook/webhook.md

 - Return Success: If everything is successful, the function returns nil, indicating that the webhook was sent successfully.

 This is the logic for sending the request.
 Nothing yet complicated yet, but we are getting into the juiciest parts 🤫.
 Let's add the package to handle listening to the payments Redis channel.

+## Listening to the Redis channel

+Another important aspect of the webhook service is that it should be actively listening to the payments Redis channel.
+It is the concept of the pub/sub feature of Redis.
+The Flask service publishes data into a channel, then all services subscribed to this channel receive the data.

 ## Start here